Research

 Illustration of a brain

-Using the mouse model primarily, our laboratory will identify novel cell types in the thalamus, develop molecular approaches to target individual cell types in vivo, and link these cell types to specific cognitive functions using physiological recordings together with behavioral assays.
+Starting with the mouse model, our laboratory identifies novel cell types in the thalamus, develops molecular tools to target individual cell types in vivo, and links these cell types to cognitive functions using physiological recordings during behavior.

-These projects will employ single-cell RNA sequencing, brain-wide activity mapping, circuit tracing, in vivo neural activity measurements (fiber photometry, one-photon calcium imaging), CRISPR, neural manipulation approaches (chemogenetics, optogenetics), computational modeling, and human organoid models.
+These projects employ single-cell RNA sequencing, brain-wide activity and circuit mapping, in vivo neural activity measurements, CRISPR, neural manipulation approaches (closed-loop optogenetics), and computational modeling.